top of page

 The verb 'enrage' finds its etymological roots in the Old French word 'enrager,' which was derived from the prefix 'en-' indicating 'cause to be' and the Old French word 'rage,' meaning 'rage' or 'fury.'
 'Rage' itself can be traced back to the Latin word 'rabies,' which denoted 'madness' or 'frenzy.'
 Therefore, when we explore the etymology of 'enrage,' we uncover a historical lineage that emphasizes the idea of causing intense anger, fury, or rage in someone or something, much like igniting a fiery and uncontrollable emotional response.
 This word aptly captures the notion of provoking extreme anger or agitation, harkening back to its origins in expressions of intense emotional turmoil.

-Find the meaning of enrage
+Quiz: Find the meaning of the verb enrage:

 Try Again!